Competition filters

 Weights must be written

-If you see an error message stating that the call to the write_output function was skipped (example: Missed call to write_output), then your strategy does not save the final weights.
-Your last call in the strategy.ipynb file should be qnt.output.write(weights) (or qnt.backtest(…) if you use Multi-Pass Backtesting), assuming that you used weights for the final allocation weights.
+If you see Missed call to write_output, your strategy is not saving the final weights.
+The last call in strategy.ipynb should be qnt.output.write(weights) (or qnt.backtest(…) if you use multi-pass backtesting), assuming weights holds your final allocation.

 qnt.output.write(weights)